Jupyter Notebooks

 Custom Charts

-Have a look at source code of one of the included charts for inspiration.
+Have a look at the source code of one of the included charts for inspiration.
 If you think your chart would also be useful for other algo-traders, consider creating a PR to get it included.